SecuritasMachina/SecureWall_Secure_Router/README.md

 * Leverages a vast, continuously-updated database of known malicious web sites, MalWare & RansomWare
 * Content inspection utilizing ClamAV AntiVirus

+### WebAdmin
+* Navigate to port 80 of your SecureWall AP, use user: admin password: secret